cnumr/best-practices/chapters/BP_054_en.md

 ### Description

-Accessing the DOM (Document Object Model) via JavaScript is a heavy tack that uses a lot of CPU cycles.
+Accessing the DOM (Document Object Model) via JavaScript is a heavy task that uses a lot of CPU cycles.
 Avoid these accesses as much as possible.

-To do this, you can assign the node to variables that you will reuse during the application's life cycle, which avoids re-traversing the tree again each time you manipulate the document.
+To do this, you can assign the node to variables that you will reuse during the application's life cycle.
+It avoids re-traversing the tree again each time you manipulate the document.

 It is also possible to use “Shadow DOM” type libraries, which optimize tree modifications with a batch system.